 ENROLMENTS NOW BEING TAKEN FOR PREPS IN 2019

 It would be a pleasure to show you around our fantastic school that has a strong community feel, great parent involvement and new play spaces.
 Please come and join in a school tour.
-School Tours are Wednesdays at 9:30am on the following dates:
+Contact the office for 2019 dates and times.

 Our Principal, Lynne Foster and student leaders would love the opportunity to show you around and tell you about the wonderful programs and facilities available at Murrumbeena PS.